CS-SI/Orekit/README.md

 The following documentation is available:

 * [Latest API documentation](https://www.orekit.org/site-orekit-development/apidocs/index.html)
-* [Maven site](https://www.orekit.org/site-orekit-development/) for the project overview, architecture and development, detailed features list, Javadoc and a lot of other information
+* [Latest Maven site](https://www.orekit.org/site-orekit-development/) for the project overview, architecture and development, detailed features list, Javadoc and a lot of other information

 ## Getting help